 We're excited to announce the development of the first stage of a rural trail network which will connect outlying communities and offer more options for youth activities and safer commuter alternatives.
 This shared pathway from Edgecumbe to Thornton will utilise a mix of the area's stopbanks and roadside reserves, creating a key connection.
-The first stage of this shared pathway will begin with resurfacing the existing walking track from the College Road Squash Club to the Edgecumbe Skatepark.
-Further stages will be completed separately.
+The first section of this trail will begin with resurfacing the existing Rangitaiki River Walkway from the Edgecumbe Squash and Tennis Club to the Kartsport end of the Edgecumbe Domain.
 The final shared pathway will cover approximately 10kms.

 This project supports our 'Active Whakatāne Strategy', designed to make active modes of travel, like walking and cycling, easier and safer for all ages and abilities.
 It also supports the 'Small Towns Initiatives' focus within the strategy, which aims to develop small-town projects and connections for active transport.